east-winds/ucsd-class-schedule-quickview/README.md

 # UCSD Class Schedule Quickview

-Quickly view UCSD course offered in previous 10+ terms by professor or course name
+The [UCSD Schedule of Classes](https://act.ucsd.edu/scheduleOfClasses/scheduleOfClassesStudent.htm) is somewhat difficult to navigate.
+This repo allows you to quickly view UCSD course offered in previous 10+ terms by professor or course name.

 Example usage (only tested for bash terminal):